 One system on a sailboat that is deceptively expensive for how small and simple it is, is the electrical system.
 Basic sailboat electrical systems are about as complex as a motorcycle.
 But if you aren’t familiar with marine electrical systems and their unique standards, forget most of what you know about automotive electrical systems if you’re a DIY’er.

 When evaluating a potential sailboat purchase, check the quantity, type, and age of the batteries and whether a charger is included.
 Inspect the breaker panel for lack of corrosion (as in the picture above), working breakers and clear labeling.
-Test all circuits for function and look for tidy and workman-like installation of all wiring and connections.
+Test all circuits for function and look for tidy and professional looking installation of all wiring and connections.
 Insist on working navigation lights.
 Electrical accessories like a VHF radio, music system, chart plotter, autopilot, and depth and knot meters are icing on the cake but not required.

 If you see a rat’s nest of incomprehensible wiring in an easy to access space, assume the same exists in the hard to reach places or there’s obsolete, original wiring and that you will need to rewire the entire sailboat.
 Most boat fires are caused by faulty wiring so this is an important checklist item.